AUI > Research > Karl G. Jansky Very Large Array

 Future Developments

 Astronomers today are imagining the next generation Very Large Array (ngVLA).
-A consensus of the larger astronomical community believes with modifications resulting in 244, 59-foot (18-meter) dishes spread over 5,505 miles (8,860 km), this modified observatory will address some of the biggest science questions that radio astronomy can help answer.
+A consensus of the larger astronomical community believes with modifications resulting in two hundred forty-four 59-foot (18-meter) dishes spread over 5,505 miles (8,860 km), this modified observatory will address some of the biggest science questions that radio astronomy can help answer.
 Areas of exploration include the formation of solar systems, high-energy events, the detection of supermassive black holes and the chemical foundations of life.

 Quick Links